TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 editor.insertBlocks(blocksToInsert, blockToInsertAt, placement)
 ```

-`blocksToInsert:` An array of block specifications which define the blocks that should be inserted.
+`blocksToInsert:` An array of blocks that should be inserted.

-`blockToInsertAt:` An existing block, at which the new blocks should be inserted.
+`blockToInsertAt:` An identifier for an existing block, at which the new blocks should be inserted.

 `placement:` Determines whether the blocks should be inserted just before, just after, or nested inside the existing block.
 Inserts the blocks at the start of the existing block's children if `"nested"` is used.